Where Are They Now?

 Alexander Davis, bassoon

 Just before finishing the Orchestral Program at Manhattan School of Music and the Orpheus Fellowship in May, Alexander was chosen to be the new fellow with the Detroit Symphony Orchestra.
-Beginning Fall of 2016, Alexander will be performing with the Detroit Symphony under the direction of Leonard Slatkin and Bob Williams through their African American Orchestral Fellowship Program.
+Beginning Fall of 2016, Alexander performed with the Detroit Symphony under the direction of Leonard Slatkin and Bob Williams through their African American Orchestral Fellowship Program.